ICAN®, International Cancer Advocacy Network is a 501(c)(3) nonprofit organization.

-For questions, problems or suggestions about the web site, please contact the webmaster.
+For questions, problems or suggestions about this website, please contact the webmaster.

 ICAN 10-Point Patient Accrual and Screening Process